-The M.S.W. curriculum for the Standard program consists of 63 credit hours, which includes credit for two internships.
-The first year of study provides the student with the foundation for direct counseling (clinical) practice, administration, and community development.
-Students begin their internships during the second semester.
-In the second year, the students choose a concentration in either Children and Families or Physical and Mental Health.
+The MSW curriculum for the Standard degree option consists of 61 credit hours, which includes credit for generalist practice and concentration internships.
+The first year of study provides the student with knowledge, skills, and values for generalist social work practice as well as the foundation for advanced social work practice.
+Students enroll in internships in the fall and spring of the standard year.
+In the second year, the students choose one of the following three concentrations:

+- Children and Families

+- Physical and Mental Health

+- Community Practice

 Students may also choose to specialize in one field within their concentration.
-Examples of specializations include but are not limited to services to children and their families, gerontology, death and grief, international social work, church social work and cross-cultural practice.
+Examples of specializations include but are not limited to services to children and their families, gerontology, death and grief, international social work, church social work, and cross-cultural practice.
 After completing a second internship during the final semester, students participate in a three-week capstone seminar before graduating.

-Advanced Standing Program
+Advanced Standing Degree option

-The Advanced Standing program may be selected if a student has earned a baccalaureate degree in social work from a program accredited by the Council on Social Work Education and meets other admission criteria.
-If admitted, the student can complete the M.S.W. degree in one calendar year, or 35 credit hours of graduate work.
+The Advanced Standing degree option may be selected if a student has earned a baccalaureate degree in social work from a program accredited by the Council on Social Work Education and meets other admission criteria.
+If admitted, the full-time student can complete the MSW degree in 11 months, or 35 credit hours of graduate work.

-M.Div./M.S.W.
-Dual Degree Program
+M.Div./MSW Dual Degree option

-The Master of Divinity/Master of Social Work (M.Div./M.S.W.)
-Dual Degree program prepares students to provide leadership and service through congregations, religiously affiliated organizations and faith communities.
-For admission to the dual degree program, students must apply and be accepted by the George W. Truett Theological Seminary and the Baylor University School of Social Work.
+The Master of Divinity/Master of Social Work (M.Div./MSW) Dual Degree option prepares students to provide leadership and service through congregations, religiously affiliated organizations and faith communities.
+For admission to the dual degree option, students must apply and be accepted by the George W. Truett Theological Seminary and the Baylor University School of Social Work.